-Wellness Education Teacher/Administrator

-Physical Education Teacher/Administrator

-Public Health Educator/Administrator

-Athletic Administrator

-Athletic Coach

-Athletic Trainer

-Wellness and Yoga Instructor

-Recreation Leader

-Sports Medicine

-Physical Therapist

-Occupational Therapy

-Higher Education Professor

-1010 Physical Education

-Personal Trainer

-The minimum graduation requirement is 1.0 credit in Physical Education.
-All students must take Physical Education in grades 9 and 10.
-All courses meet alternate days for one semester.

-Sports Management Careers

-The Physical Education program includes instruction and competition and strives to improve students' self-esteem, interpersonal relationships, and responsible behavior.
-Each student will have the opportunity to improve motor skills, knowledge, attitudes, appreciation of a variety of sports, and indoor/outdoor adventure activities.

-Program objectives include the enhancement of skillful moving, increased mental alertness, promotion of active lifestyle habits, and the constructive use of leisure.

-The basic program will incorporate a fitness-related component every class utilizing state of the art physical fitness center.
-The remainder of the period will focus on skill development, knowledge of individual and team sports, group explanation, and a culminating individual or group activity.

-The following is the recommended course sequence:

-Grade 9 fall=Grade 10 spring Grade 9 spring=Grade 10 fall

-Open to grades 9 and 10 to complete graduation requirements.

-Students may take physical education classes twice in an academic year only with written approval of the instructor.

-1030 Advanced Physical Education This elective program will provide the opportunity to further fitness development and allow the students to engage in selected individual and team sports.
-Field trips are a part of this course.
-There will be a fee assessed to cover the transportation and activities for field trips.
+Wellness Education Teach Physical Education Teache Public Health Educator/Ac Athletic Administrator Athletic Coach Athletic Trainer Personal Trainer er/Administrator Fitness and Yoga Instructor Recreation Leader Sports Medicine Physical Therapist Occupational Therapy Higher Education Professor Sports Management Careers 1010 Physical Education Education.
+All st aduation requirement is 1.0 credit in Physical udents must take Physical Education in grades urses meet alternate days for one semester. competition and s interpersonal rela student will have knowledge, attitu acation program includes instruction and strives to improve students' self-esteem, tionships, and responsible behavior.
+Each the opportunity to improve motor skills, des, appreciation of a variety of sports, and dventure activities. moving, increase es include the enhancement of skillful d mental alertness, promotion of active nd the constructive use of leisure. every class utilizi remainder of the knowledge of ind m will incorporate a fitness-related component ing state of the art physical fitness center.
+The period will focus on skill development, lividual and team sports, group explanation, g individual or group activity.
+The following is the recommended course sequence: Grade 10 spring g=Grade 10 fall Open to grades requirements.
+9 and 10 to complete graduation (.5 credit - meets for one semester) 1030 Advanced Physical Education fitness developme gram will provide the opportunity to further ent and allow the students to engage in al and team sports.

-Students may take physical education classes twice in an academic year.

-Open to 11th and 12th grade students who have completed the requirement of the Basic Physical Education program.
+Students may take physical education classes twice in an academic year. (.5 credit - meets for one semester) Open to 11th and 12th grade students who have completed the requirement of the Basic Physical Education program.
 1888 Independent Study in Physical Education Independent study is available for a senior who has completed PE, one semester of Advanced PE, and one semester of Sport Psychology.
 This independent study is geared for students who are interested in pursuing a career in Physical Education or a related field.

-Completing an Independent Study form, which is available in guidance, getting approval from a Physical Education Instructor and their Instructional Leader is required.

-1020 Sport Psychology Students are introduced to "mind, body, spirit" education.
+Completing an Independent Study form, which is available in guidance, getting approval from a Physical Education Instructor and their Instructional Leader is required. (.5 credit - meets for one semester) 1020 Sport Psychology Students are introduced to "mind, body, spirit" education.
 Students explore how the mind interacts, influences and determines outcomes during physical activity, game, and contest settings.
 Personality types, stress management, anchoring, player/coach relationships, expectations, game preparation, muscle memory, visualization, sport ethics, motivation, conflict resolution, flow, birth order, concentration, contest preparation, and team cohesion are some of the topics to be investigated-all through the lens of optimal performance.

-Prerequisite: Completion of Basic Physical Education requirement.
+Prerequisite: Completion of Basic Physical Education requirement. (.5 credit - meets for one semester) Open to grades 11-12.